PiBrewing/craftbeerpi4-documentation/master/operating-your-system.md

 In the dashboard example above you can see two fermenters that can be operated in parallel.
 If you have more, you can also define more fermenters.

+You need to set the TargetTemp to the desired temp for your fermentation via the fermenter control item.
+There is currently no possibility to run step based fermentation.&#x20;

-Above the Settings for the Speidel Fermenter have been shown.
-The target temperature was defined at 18°C. If you have now assigned the kettle control item to the Speidel fermenter as described [here](craftbeerpi-4-server/dashboard.md#creating-a-simple-fermenter-dashboard), you just need to clock on the car symbol to start the Automode.
+In this example the target temperature was defined at 12°C. If you have now assigned the femrenter control item to the Speidel fermenter as described [here](craftbeerpi-4-server/dashboard.md#creating-a-simple-fermenter-dashboard), you just need to click on the car symbol to start the Automode.

 ![Speidel Fermenter is working in Automode](../.gitbook/assets/cbpi4-operating-fermenter-automode.png)

-As soon, as the Automode is started, the target temp will change to the value you have specified in the logic settings.
+As soon, as the Automode is started, the logic will switch on the actor for cooling or heating to get to the desired target temp.
 If you restart the system and have enabled Fermenter Autostart in the logic, the Automode will be started with the target temp specified in the logic settings.

 {% hint style="info" %}
 There is currently no other way to run a fermentation.
 However, tests over a multiple batches have shown, that it is running very stable.
-Implementation of a fermenter class/item is work in progress, but there is currently no timeline available.
+Implementation of step based fermentation is planned, but there is currently no timeline available.
 {% endhint %}